Cook County License Hearing Guide

 What It Is

-- Separate from Criminal Court: Remember, this is a separate process from your criminal DUI case.
-The outcome of the ALR hearing does not necessarily determine the outcome of your criminal case, and vice versa.
+- Separate from Criminal Court: It is vital to remember that the ALR hearing is a completely separate process from your criminal DUI case.
+The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice versa.

-- Purpose: The purpose of the ALR hearing is to determine whether the arresting officer had probable cause to stop you and whether you were lawfully arrested for DUI.
+- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the arresting officer had sufficient legal grounds to arrest you for DUI and whether the evidence supports the suspension of your license.

-- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show by a "preponderance of the evidence" (more likely than not) that the suspension is warranted.
-This is a lower standard than "beyond a reasonable doubt" required in criminal court.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show by a preponderance of the evidence (meaning it's more likely than not) that the suspension is warranted, whereas a criminal conviction requires proof beyond a reasonable doubt.

 How to Prepare

-Understand What You Can Challenge: You can challenge various aspects of the DUI stop and arrest, including:
+- Understand What You Can Challenge: You can challenge various aspects of the arrest and the evidence against you, including:

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under limited circumstances (e.g., to work, school, or medical appointments).
+- Restricted/Hardship License Granted: You may be granted a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to work, school, or medical appointments).

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you might be eligible for a limited driving permit or hardship license.
+Even if your license is suspended, you may be eligible for a limited driving permit or hardship license, allowing you to drive under specific circumstances.

 Getting Your License Back